 Shoe Making Process

 How are shoes made in factories?.
 The process for making shoes is the same for all types of shoes.
 The sports shoe manufacturing process used to make a kids sneaker, Air Jordan™, or women’s high heel fashion shoe.
 Shoe factories around the world follow the basic steps to make a shoe.

-In this article we will look at each of these factory process for shoes.
+In this article, we will look at each of these factory processes for shoes.
 Of course, the number of operations is not 3.
 The number of operations is more like 30,000 depending on how you are counting.

 Cutting Shoe Parts

 The shoe production process starts with cutting the materials.
 Shoe parts are generally cut by steel dies in a hydraulic press.
 The cutting dies for shoe parts look like simple cookie cutters but they are very sharp.
 Every shoe part requires it’s own cutting die.
-Every part for every size needs it’s own die.
+Every part for every size needs its own die.
 These shoe parts are called the shoe pattern.
-To support production of high volume, shoes in the popular sizes will require many die sets to keep up with production.
+To support the production of high volume shoes in popular sizes, often many die sets are required.
 The cutting dies are placed on the leather or fabric materials by hand, then the press closes to make the cuts.